white clouds above silhouette of clouds at day

 Category: Alternative Fuels, Aircraft Technology Innovation

-Fuel heating has been identified as one of the key advancements to increase the cycle efficiency of advanced gas turbines operating at very high pressure ratios.
+Fuel heating has been identified as one of the key advancements to increase the cycle efficiency of advanced gas turbines operating at very high-pressure ratios.
 However, heating the fuel will affect the performance of the combustor, principally by changing the penetration, atomization, and vaporization characteristics of the fuel spray.
 These effects may also vary with fuel composition.

 Stored fuel is a convenient working fluid on aviation platforms, where stringent weight and system reliability requirements drive innovation in the design of ancillary airframe and engine systems.
 When fuel is used as a heat sink, the enthalpy transferred to the fuel from the heat exchange process still contributes to thrust generation, rather than being dissipated (and lost) by other means.
 The temperature of the air entering an engine core increases as a function of the flight Mach number squared and rapidly increases the cooling requirements throughout the propulsion system at supersonic flight speeds.
 Fuel can be used to support the increased thermal management load, enabling higher flight speeds.
 However, small changes in the fuel supply temperature can have strong effects on the structure and dynamics of fuel-air injection, mixing, and ignition in high-pressure, swirl flames.
-The performance of modern, low-emissions combustors is particularly sensitive to these changes due to the tight coupling of physical and chemical processes within the heat release zone.
-The goal of this task is to investigate the effects of hot fuel on combustion performance and the level of emissions for a lean burn combustor.
-Laser-based measurements of these physical and chemical processes performed at engine flow conditions will provide key insight to the effects of fuel temperature on gas turbine combustion devices.
+The performance of modern combustors is particularly sensitive to these changes due to the tight coupling of physical and chemical processes within the heat release zone.